rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### Use custom scopes

-In this use case you are going to demonstrate how to configure RabbitMQ to handle *custom scopes*.
+This section shows how to configure RabbitMQ to handle *custom scopes*.
 But what are *custom scopes*?
 They are any scope whose format is not compliant with RabbitMQ format.
 For instance, `api://rabbitmq:Read.All` is one of the custom scopes you will use in this use case.

 #### How to configure RabbitMQ with custom scope mapping

-Since RabbitMQ `3.10.0-rc.6`, you are able to map a custom scope to one or many RabbitMQ scopes.
+Custom scopes must be configured in the `advanced.config` configuration file.

 See below a sample RabbitMQ configuration where you map `api://rabbitmq:Read.All` custom scope to `rabbitmq.read:*/*` RabbitMQ scope.
 ```